cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/slack-saas.md

 # Connect to Slack through Access

-This guide covers how to configure Slack as a SAML application in Cloudflare Zero Trust.
+This guide covers how to configure [Slack](https://slack.com/help/articles/203772216-SAML-single-sign-on) as a SAML application in Cloudflare Zero Trust.

 ## Prerequisites

+- A [SAML identity provider](/cloudflare-one/identity/idp-integration/generic-saml/) configured in Cloudflare Zero Trust
-- Admin access to a Slack Business+ or Enterprise Grid plan.
+- Admin access to a Slack Business+ or Enterprise Grid plan account

 ## 1. Add a SaaS application to Cloudflare Zero Trust